 When you look at something made in garter stitch you see the bumps and flat spaces clearly, even though you performed the same knit stitch over and over.
 That's because the "front" and "back" of a knit stitch look different -- the back of a knit stitch looks the same as a purl stitch.

 They really are two parts of the same whole, just like yin and yang.
-But how do you make a purl stitch?
-The steps are the same as when making a knit stitch, but the form is slightly different.
+The steps for purling are the same as when making a knit stitch, but the form is slightly different.

-This is the method for forming a purl stitch in what's known as the English style, sometimes also called American or throwing, where the yarn is held in the right hand.
+This is the method for purling in what's known as the English style, sometimes also called American or throwing, where the yarn is held in the right hand.
 You can also hold the yarn in the left hand; that is known as continental style.